 5 Ways to Write a Non-Fiction Book Outline

 Most non-fiction authors find outlines useful due to the nature of their books.
 Generally, works of non-fiction require research and citation of sources (although many novels require their own research!)

 An outline can help organize your research so it doesn’t overwhelm you, plus your outline will help you create the best structure for your finished book.

 This is the main method of outlining that we teach in Self-Publishing School.
 The mindmap method requires you to create a brain dump based on your book’s topic.
 Write your topic in the center of a piece of paper, then use lines and words to draw as many connections as you can.
 It doesn’t need to make perfect sense from the get go—the goal is free-form thinking to get all of your ideas out of your head and onto the page.

 You’ll start to notice connections between different categories of information.
 This makes it easier to spot the relevant “book-worthy” ideas.
 Then you can pluck those ideas out of your mindmap and put them into a cohesive book outline.
+We also recommend doing a mindmap for each chapter you select from you original mindmap.
+It will help you structure your entire book chapter by chapter.
 Fun, and so easy—we told you this would be (mostly) painless!

 2. Simple Book Outline

 A simple book outline is just as it sounds; keep it basic and brief.
 Start with the title.
 Don’t get too hung up on the perfect title at this stage of the process; you just want to come up with a good-for-now placeholder.
 You can always change the title later—in fact, you probably will—but starting with some kind of title gives you a better idea of where you want your book to go.
 Plus, it